natalia-fpintos/Get-into-tech/GetIntoTechDay2.md

 ```
 <br/>

-## Netbeans ##
+## Netbeans & Apache ##

-We use NetBeans as our IDE (Integrated Development Environment).
-A software application that provides facilities to develop software.
+We use NetBeans as our IDE (Integrated Development Environment), a software application that provides facilities to develop software.
 It includes a source code editor, automation tools and a debugger.
 Most of them also have intelligent code completion (autocomplete help).

 When creating a project in NetBeans, we need to make sure we add it to htdocs, so it's in our XAMPP server.
 XAMPP expects all our PHP files to be in /Applications/XAMPP/htdocs